 The Climate Active team can provide emission factors for several hundred common emission sources.
-These emission sources are mostly relevant to organisations and some service certifications.
-If you have engaged a registered consultant, they will also have these factors.
+These emission sources are mostly relevant to organisation, event, precinct, and some service certifications.
+If you have engaged a Climate Active registered consultant, they will also have these factors.

-Emission factors are used to calculate GHG emissions by multiplying the factor (e.g. kg CO2-e/L of diesel fuel) with activity data (e.g. litres of diesel fuel consumed).
-Carbon inventories should use the provided emission factors whenever a relevant and suitably accurate emission factor is available.
+Emission factors are used to calculate GHG emissions by multiplying the factor (e.g. kg $CO_2$ -e/L of diesel fuel) with activity data (e.g. litres of diesel fuel consumed).
+Businesses should use the standard Climate Active emission factors in the first instance, unless a more suitable and accurate factor is available (see section below).